paulodiovani/blog.diovani.com/technology/_posts/2025-05-26-using-ai-to-improve-our-coding.md

 While on one side of the coin these new tools help us be more productive, on the other, the term _Vibe Coding_ started gaining some attention and preoccupying developers and managers that our skills might not be improving or even be diminishing since the adoption of such tools.

-So the big question is how to leverage productivity using AI (Artificial Intelligence) while not becoming prisoners of these tools.
+So the big question is how to leverage productivity using AI (Artificial Intelligence) while not becoming prisoners of these tools, and keep learning and improving our skills.

 We already have excellent articles about this topic, like [Avoiding Skill Atrophy in the Age of AI by Addy Osmani]. -- What I intend here is to extend that conversation a little further, by sharing my experience and providing some practical examples on how to use AI tools on a daily basis while not being overwhelmed, distracted, or dependent on them.

+The goal of this post is to present different ways of using the AI tools we know, while leaving the important decisions to the developer.

 ## But what is "Vibe Coding"?